DigitalGeographyLab/green-path-server/docs/green_paths_api.md

   - `short` (only shortest route)
   - `safe`  (only safest route, only available for travel mode `bike`)
 - orig/dest_coords: {latitude},{longitude}, e.g. 60.20772,24.96716

+## Routing workflow
+For bike, GP finds three types of paths: 1) fastest (one), 2) safest (one) and 3) exposure optimized paths (many - if routing mode is green, quiet or clean).
+For walking, GP finds the shortest path (which is also the fastest) and one or more exposure optimized paths (if routing mode is `green`, `quiet` or `clean`).
+The total number of returned paths varies depending on how many of the found paths are distinct by geometry.

 ## Status codes
 - Successful routing requests return route data and status code `200`